 Using webhooks allows for data to be pushed directly instead of periodically polling for new data (as for APIs), making application interaction instant.
 Use webhooks if you need a real-time notification of events, e.g., alarm notifications can be received via webhooks (link to monitoring alarms.)

-Webhooks will do a power-on self-test (POST) for any messages placed in a specified queue to a specified URL.
+Webhooks will do a POST request for any messages placed in a specified queue to a specified URL.
 A POST request will be made for each message in the queue.
 If the endpoint returns a HTTP status code in the 200 range, the message will be acknowledged and removed from the queue, otherwise it will retry to POST it again.

 Any headers included with the AMQP message will be inserted to the HTTP request headers.
 Be aware that this can lead to some issues with some HTTP endpoints.
 For example, the content-type for an AMQP message may not align with accepted content-type for the HTTP endpoint.